isar/hive/README.md

   </a>
 </p>

-Hive is a lightweight and blazing-fast key-value database made for Flutter and Dart.
+Hive is a lightweight and buzzing-fast key-value database made for Flutter and Dart.

 ## Features 🌟

-- 🌍 Cross-platform: mobile, desktop, browser
+- 🌍 Bee everywhere: mobile, desktop, browser
-- 🚀 Need for Speed?
-Hive's got it in spades.
+- 🚀 Buzzing speed: Hive's wings flap faster than the rest!
-- 💡 Simple, powerful, & intuitive API
+- 💡 Sweet, powerful, & intuitive API
-- 🔐 Tighter than Fort Knox: Encryption is built right in.
+- 🔐 Queen's Guard on duty: Encryption is built right in.
-- 🧠 Think multi-tasking: Hive supports multiple isolates.
+- 🧠 Thinking in swarms: Hive supports multiple isolates.
-- 🔋 No need to pack extras: Hive comes with batteries included.
+- 🍯 Hive comes with everything a bee needs and more!

 > Bee fact: A single bee can visit 5,000 flowers in a day!